crystal-lang/distribution-scripts/processes/crystal-release.md

 # Crystal release process checklist

-Add an issue `Crystal release X.Y.Z` in this repo with a copy of this document.
-In this way it's easy to track the progress of the release.
+Add an issue `Crystal release X.Y.Z` in https://github.com/crystal-lang/distribution-scripts/issues with a copy of this document.
+In this way it's easy to track the progress of the release (Helper script: [`scripts/prepare-crystal-release.sh`](./scripts/prepare-crystal-release.sh))

 ## Release preparation